BenTheElder/site/content/posts/lazy-load-youtube.md

 </div>
 ```

-These images are approxmately 50% smaller in my limited sampling, our first example
+These images are approximately 50% smaller in my limited sampling, our first example
 drops from ~120 kB to ~60 kB.